-Last Updated on May 12, 2026 by Viviana
+Last Updated on June 11, 2026 by I Love Spanish Club

 Learning body parts in Spanish is one of the most practical vocabulary topics you can study.
 You’ll use this vocabulary at the doctor, at the gym, when describing how you feel, and in everyday conversations.
+In this complete guide you’ll find every body part from head to toe, real conversation examples, common expressions, and tips to help you use them naturally. ¡De la cabeza a los pies!

 | English | Spanish | Pronunciation |